neuml/txtai/docs/examples.md

 ## LLM

-LLM chains, retrieval augmented generation (RAG), chat with your data, pipelines and workflows that interface with large language models (LLMs).
+Autonomous agents, retrieval augmented generation (RAG), chat with your data, pipelines and workflows that interface with large language models (LLMs).

 | Notebook  | Description  |       |
 |:----------|:-------------|------:|